Hyper-Accel/vllm/testbench/README.md

 #### 1. Parametrized Testing:
 <pre>
-The @pytest.mark.parametrize decorator creates a range of test cases based on all combinations of i, j, and k.
+The @pytest.mark.parametrize decorator creates a range of test cases based on all combinations of i, j, and k.\
 This reduces the need to write separate test cases manually for every possible combination.
-For example, [(i, j, k) for i in range(len(test_cases.model)) for j in range(len(test_cases.num_of_devices)) for k in range(len(test_cases.output_len))] generates every possible combination of models, devices, and output lengths for testing.
 </pre>

 #### 2. Test Function:
 <pre>
-The test(i, j, k) function runs a specific test by calling test_text_generation.main(), which appears to generate some text based on the given test case (test_cases.test_case[i][j][k]).
+The test(i, j, k) function runs a specific test by calling test_text_generation.main(),\
+which appears to generate some text based on the given test case (test_cases.test_case[i][j][k]).\
 The output of this generation is compared with the expected answer (test_cases.test_case[i][j][k]['answer']).
 </pre>

 #### 3. Assertion Logging:
 <pre>
-The logAssert() function checks whether the test output (test_generation) matches the expected answer (answer_generation).
+The logAssert() function checks whether the test output matches the expected answer (answer_generation).\
-If they don't match, it logs an error message with details about the model, number of devices, and output length, and raises an assertion error to signal test failure.
+If they don't match, it logs an error message with details about the model, number of devices, and output length,\
+and raises an assertion error to signal test failure.
 If the test passes, it logs a success message.
 </pre>